real-comp/consul-kv-jaxrs/README.md

 # consul-kv-jaxrs
-A minimalistic Java client for the Consul key/value API
+A minimalistic Java client for the Consul Key/Value HTTP API

 [Consul](https://www.consul.io) is fantastic.
 One nice feature of Consul is it's Key/Value store that is exposed with an [HTTP API](https://www.consul.io/api/kv.html).